TheExiledCat/SimpleRest.NET/README.md

     api.Put("/users/{userId}/posts/{postId}",async (req,res)=>{
             int? id = req["userId"] as int?;
             int postId = req["postId"] as int?;
-            //or using generics and the out keyword to convert and assign directly with up to 12 names parameters req.Params.TryGet(out int userId, out int postId);
+            //or using generics and the out keyword to convert and assign directly with up to 12 named parameters req.Params.TryGet(out int userId, out int postId);
     });
   ```